Information on Covid-19 for Refugees and Asylum-Seekers in Ireland

 Can I still make an asylum application?

-With effect from Wednesday 2 December 2020, Reception at the International Protection Office, Timberlay House, 79-83 Lower Mount Street, Dublin 2 will be open between 12:00 to 14:00 Monday to Friday to receive new protection applications only.
+Reception at the International Protection Office, Timberlay House, 79-83 Lower Mount Street, Dublin 2 is now open between 09:00 and 13:00 by appointment and from 13:30 to 16:00 for walk-in service, Monday to Friday.

 I am waiting for my IPO interview, will that be affected?